Hakukano/FLP-Abyss-Player/README.md

 ## Media Type

-Choose the media type to view.
+Choose the media type to player.

 ## Root Path

-The viewer will looking for all media file with said type under this path recursively.
+The player will looking for all media file with said type under this path recursively.

-# Viewer
+# View

 ## Keyboard Navigation